 Birthplace: Charlotte, North Carolina, United States of America

 Elizabeth Anne Ford (née Bloomer; April 8, 1918 – July 8, 2011) was the First Lady of the United States from 1974 to 1977, as the wife of President Gerald Ford.
 As First Lady, she was active in social policy and set a precedent as a politically active presidential spouse.
 Ford also served as the Second Lady of the United States from 1973 to 1974.
 Throughout her husband's term in office, she maintained high approval ratings despite opposition from some conservative Republicans who objected to her more moderate and liberal positions on social issues.
 Ford was noted for raising breast cancer awareness following her 1974 mastectomy.
 In addition, she was a passionate supporter of the Equal Rights ...more on Wikipedia

 Birthplace: Chicago, Illinois, United States of America

-Howard William Cosell was an American sports journalist who was widely known for his blustery, cocksure personality.
+Howard William Cosell (; né Cohen; March 25, 1918 – April 23, 1995) was an American sports journalist and author, who was prominent and influential on radio, television and print media from the early 1960s into the mid 1980s.
+He was also an actor who played minor roles in several TV programs and movies.
+Cosell was widely known for his blustery, confident personality.
 Cosell said of himself, "Arrogant, pompous, obnoxious, vain, cruel, verbose, a showoff.
 There's no question that I'm all of those things."
-In its obituary for Cosell, The New York Times described Cosell's impact on American sports coverage: "He entered sports broadcasting in the mid-1950s, when the predominant style was unabashed adulation, [and] offered a brassy counterpoint that was first ridiculed, then copied until it became the dominant note of sports broadcasting."
-In 1993, TV Guide named Howard Cosell The All-Time Best Sportscaster in its issue celebrating 40 years of ...more on Wikipedia
+In its obituary for Cosell, The New York Times described Cosell's effect on American sports coverage: "He entered sports broadcasting in the mid-1950s, when the predominant style was ...more on Wikipedia

-Birthplace: Winston-Salem, North Carolina, United States of Americasee more on Howard Cosell
+Birthplace: Winston-Salem, North Carolina, United States of America